What is uncertainty in carbon emissions measurement?

 How does Traace integrate uncertainty calculation?

-The Traace platform natively integrates the consideration of uncertainty in emissions factors, activity data and, of course, in the final carbon emissions results.
-Our customers can freely and easily enter the levels of uncertainty they wish on the original data, as well as on their own emissions factors.
+Visit carbon balance platform platform natively integrates the consideration of uncertainty in emissions factors, activity data and, of course, in the final carbon emissions results.
+Our customers can freely and easily enter the levels of uncertainty they wish on the original data as well as on the emissions factors they would use.
 What's more, we maintain an extensive database of emissions factors whose uncertainties are filled in automatically.

 Emissions analysis results on our dashboards systematically display total uncertainty levels, and granularly by category and emission item.